Background pattern

 Do not take Onavuo

-• if you are allergic to dimethyl fumarateor to any of the other ingredients of this medicine (listed in section 6).
+• if you are allergic to dimethyl fumarateor any of the other ingredients of this medicine (listed in section 6).

 Warnings and precautions

-• severerenal disease,
+• severe kidney disease,

-• severehepatic disease,
+• severe liver disease,

-• a severeinfection(for example pneumonia).
+• a severe infection(e.g., pneumonia).

 Herpes zoster (shingles) may occur during treatment with dimethyl fumarate.
-In some cases, serious complications have occurred.You must inform your doctor immediatelyif you suspect you have any of the symptoms of shingles.
+In some cases, serious complications have occurred.
+You must inform your doctor immediatelyif you suspect you have any symptoms of shingles.

 Children and adolescents

-Do not give this medicine to children under 10 years old because there are no available data in this age group.
+Do not give this medicine to children under 10 years of age because there is no data available for this age group.

 Other medicines and Onavuo

-Inform your doctor or pharmacistif you are taking, have taken recently or may need to take any other medicine, in particular:
+Tell your doctor or pharmacistif you are taking, have recently taken, or might take any other medicines, in particular:

-• medicines that affect the body's immune system, includingchemotherapy, immunosuppressantsor other medicines used to treat MS;
+• medicines that affect the body's immune system, including chemotherapy, immunosuppressants, or other medicines used to treat MS;

-Onavuo and alcohol
+Taking Onavuo with alcohol

 Pregnancy and breastfeeding

-If you are pregnant or breastfeeding, consult your doctor or pharmacist before using this medicine.
+If you are pregnant or breastfeeding, think you may be pregnant, or are planning to have a baby, ask your doctor or pharmacist for advice before taking this medicine.

 Pregnancy